elwlwlwk/GeneSeq2Taxonomy/README.md

 - Pick frequency order by magnitude at band pass filtered data.
 I wiped up data around 2/3 pi and 0 pi.
 And pick frequences order by it's magnitude.

-Result: Accuracy about 80% classifing Archaea and Bacteria.
-But classifying Archaea, Bacteria and Protozoa, accuracy falls around 65%.
+Result: Precision about 80% classifing Archaea and Bacteria.
+But classifying Archaea, Bacteria and Protozoa, precision falls around 65%.

 - Pick magnitude at random frequency and pick best classifier.

 Result: Failed.
 Frequency is near real number.
 Too many learning case.
-Accuracies are about 70% classifing Archaea and Bacteria.
+Precisions are about 70% classifing Archaea and Bacteria.